 A more holistic presentation of the encyclopedic information contained within Wikipedia and Wikidata by integrating and linking it with other information sources.

 Significantly improving the user experience when taking in that wealth of information, by trying to reduce the cognitive-load for users and making the experience as fun and inspiring as possible.

 Conzept works by using the Wikipedia and Wikidata API's to fetch the wiki-page and the metadata related to a topic.
-The wiki-text is then parsed, rearranged and presented in a clean design.
+The wiki-page is then parsed, rearranged and presented in a cleaner design.
 Conzept detects the type of concept (person, location, event, organism, human work, etc.), to be able to display the most relevant associations for a topic.
 Conzept is multi-lingual (supporting ~300 languages) and has support for 10 different user-interface locales.

 The layout of Conzept consists of two main areas: the sidebar and the content pane.
 Within both areas action buttons are used to trigger some kind of action for that topic.

 From the sidebar you can:

 Do a search using auto-complete and see the search results.
-After doing a search, more topics are loaded in the sidebar automatically, as you scroll down to the bottom of the search results.
+More topics will be loaded in the sidebar as you scroll down to the bottom of the search results.

 View lists related to a topic (eg. "view all dates within an article chronologically" or "view all inbound links").

 Manage bookmarks and notes (note: these currently only stored in the browser, not on the server)